 (Voluntary Tubal Opening)

-Use the muscles of the soft palate and throat to push the jaw forward and down as if starting to yawn.
+Use the soft palate and throat muscles to push your jaw forward and down as if you’re starting to yawn.
 This action can pull the Eustachian tubes open.
+This is also one of the methods you can use for equalizing ears while diving without holding your nose.

 Pinch Your Nose and Swallow